hchasens/SecLab/README.md

 * Add a tools library
     + PEASS-ng (LinPEAS)
     + pentestmonkey/php-reverse-shell
-* Add quality of life extentions
+* Add quality-of-life extensions
     + Graphing Extention to Graph Notes
     + Extention to allow linking between notebooks
 * Add custom themes
 * Add showcase notebook
-* Add deafult config
+* Add default config

 **License**
 ------------------
 Please note that if a directory within this container has another license file, the contents of that file supersede any licenses mentioned in the repository.
-As an example, /config/themes barrows it's license from the Jupyterlab Project.
+For example, /config/themes borrows its license from the Jupyterlab Project.

 Note: This README.md is subject to change as the project evolves.
 Please check the repository for the latest updates.